 ]

-👉 The LLM has reasoned from both business intent and schema context, something deterministic code alone cannot do.
+The LLM has reasoned from both business intent and schema context, something deterministic code alone cannot do.
+This is not keyword matching—it's semantic understanding of business causality.

-In a real enterprise, column names are messy: del_date
+In a real enterprise, column names are messy: del_date, ord_prom_dt, cust_satis_score.

 An LLM can read metadata or sample data and infer meaning.